 Lum, C. M. K. (1996).
 In search of a voice: Karaoke and the construction of identity in Chinese America.
 Foreword by Neil Postman.
-London and New York: Routledge.
+London: Routledge.

 Lum, C. M. K. (2006).
 (Ed.).
 Perspectives on culture, technology, and communication: The media ecology tradition.
 Cresskill, NJ: Hampton Press.
 [Winner, Lewis Mumford Award for Outstanding Scholarship in the Ecology of Technics, The Media Ecology Association, 2006].
 This book has been translated and published in simplified Chinese by Peking University Press in Beijing, China (2007); in Korean by Hannarae Publishing Company in Seoul, South Korea (2008); in traditional Chinese by Chu Liu Publishing Company in Taipei, Taiwan (2010).